QuentinRa/blog.quentinra.dev/info/web/setup/apache.md

 ## Reports/Website stats

 <details>
-<summary>You generate reports from your apache logs using <b>awstats</b>.
-It was used by OVH but they moved to their own-made tool in the late 2020.
+<summary>You generate reports from your Apache logs using <b>awstats</b>.
+It was used by OVH, but they moved to their own-made tool in late 2020.
 I used it with the command line, like this</summary>

 ```bash
 sudo apt-get install htmldoc